-The business environment of the apparel industry and businesses consists of all the external influences that Miles and Snow 1994).
+The business environment of the apparel industry and businesses consists of all the external influences that affect firms' strategies and performances (Grant, 1998; Miles and Snow 1994).
 Therefore, the model considers a vast number of environmental influences, which shape up the apparel industry and businesses.
 In addition, by focusing on the industry environment, we can identify the vital macro level influences for the firms.
 Traditionally, strategic fit model is used to analyze the alignment between a firm and its environment, but we apply the model for all the firms rather than a single firm.
 Because the main thrust of this study is to portray the competitive dynamics in the Turkish apparel industry rather than display the competitive advantage of a single firm.